-We answer Lehner's question in Section 2 by giving an effective method to transform trees $T \subseteq \omega^{<\omega}$ into graphs $G_T$ such that $G_T$ admits a dominating order if and only if T is well founded.
-We prove that $G_T$ is always weak C-win, and therefore, for any non-well founded tree T, $G_T$ provides a negative answer to Lehner's question.
+In Section 2, we describe an effective method to transform any tree T into a graph G_T such that G_T admits a dominating order if and only if T is well founded.
+We prove that G_T is always weakly C-win, regardless of whether T is well founded or not.
+Therefore, for any non-well founded tree T, G_T provides a negative answer to Lehner's question.